What is Microsoft Teams?

 UBC Okanagan: csc.ok@ubc.ca

-Deleted data files will be kept in the recycle bin for a maximum of 90 days, after which they will be permanently deleted from the cloud, and will not be recoverable.
+Deleted files will be kept in the recycle bin for a maximum of 90 days, after which they will be permanently deleted from the cloud, and will not be recoverable.

 Additionally, OneDrive and Teams allow the recovery of a certain number of versions for a specific file.
 Visit the Microsoft Support knowledge base to learn more about this feature.